A Decentralized Energy-Optimal Control Framework for Connected Automated Vehicles at Signal-Free Intersections: Concluding Remarks and Future Work

 In our decentralized framework, we considered full penetration of identical CAVs having access to perfect information (no errors or delays).
 We also did not consider lane changing, turns or pedestrians.
-Ongoing research is considering turns (see \citet{Zhang2017}) and lane changing in the intersection with a diverse set of CAVs and exploring the associated tradeoffs between the intersection throughput and fuel consumption of each individual vehicle.
+Ongoing research is considering turns [see \citet{Zhang2017}] and lane changing in the intersection with a diverse set of CAVs and exploring the associated tradeoffs between the intersection throughput and fuel consumption of each individual vehicle.
 Another issue that we are considering is the potential rear-end collision that would occur inside the MZ if the terminal speeds of two vehicles $i$ and $k$ traveling on the same lane are different.
 If this case arises, there are two possible approaches to adopt.
 The first approach is to set $v_{i}(t_{i}^{m})=v_{k}(t_{k}^{m})$ and solve the optimal control problem for CAV $i$ with a specified terminal speed.
 Alternatively, we can simply forgo the assumption of constant speed in the MZ and ensure the absence of rear-end collision.
 We are also investigating the implications of the proposed approach to adjacent intersections and a feasibility enforcement to ensure that each CAV starts from a feasible state; see \citet{Zhang2016}.
 The fact that the control structure for each CAV remains unchanged until an \textquotedblleft event" occurs that affects its behavior is an additional feature of the solution that is being exploited and which will eventually lead to event-driven controllers.

-An important direction for future research is to consider different penetrations of CAVs, which can alter significantly the efficiency of the entire system, e.g., what is the critical traffic flow rate beyond which the benefits of CAVs reach their limit?
+The first-in-first-out queue imposes several limitations that can become even more apparent in heavy-volume traffic situations.
+An important direction for future research is to relax the first-in-first-out queue and establish a higher-level dynamic optimization problem the solution of which would yield online the optimal ``scheduling" for the CAVs to cross the intersection.
+Future research should also consider different penetrations of CAVs, which can alter significantly the efficiency of the entire system, e.g., what is the critical traffic flow rate beyond which the benefits of CAVs reach their limit?
 In fact, as the arrival rates increase, the optimization process may result in occasional stopping and restarting due to the implicit state constraint $v_{i}(t) \geq0$.
 Although it is relatively straightforward to extend our results to the case where the perfect information assumption is relaxed, future research needs to be directed at the implications of errors and/or delays.

 \textbf{Appendix}

 \textbf{A. Proof of Lemma 1}

 Using the second form of the objective function in (\ref{eq:central1}) and recalling that $t_{1}^{m^{\ast}}$ is fixed by the unconstrained control $u_{1}(t)\in\mathcal{U}_{1}$, the solution $\mathbf{t}^{\ast}$ is obtained by minimizing $t_{i}^{m\ast}$ for every $i=2,\ldots,N$.
 There are three cases to consider: